 Limited or lack of coordination of stakeholders from government and civil society organisations working on GBV cases is one of the missing links that derail the effective response in addressing the rising cases of GBV across the country.

-NFNV Champion and Forensics Expert Dr. Myrna Kalsi said the healthcare ecosystem for GBV is deficient of forensic medical knowledge, which causes a negative ripple effect in the current governance framework of the management of these cases across various stakeholders, policy makers and the beneficiaries of the system.
+NFNV Champion and Forensics Expert Dr. Myrna Kalsi said the healthcare ecosystem for Gender Based Violence is deficient of forensic medical knowledge, which causes a negative ripple effect in the current governance framework of the management of these cases across various stakeholders, policy makers and the beneficiaries of the system.

 “The current governance framework for the management of GBV is weak.
 The current governance infrastructure is not appropriate for the generation of relevant data in GBV for the development of a continuum in assessing the gender impact in GBV cases,”